stevenfollis/dcus-2018-hol/security/secrets-swarm-ee/README.md

 You also published the web front end portion of the application (the `wp-fe` service) on port `8000`.
-This means that you should be able to connect to the application on port `8000` of any of the nodes in your DDC/UCP cluster.
+This means that you should be able to connect to the application on port `8000` of any of the nodes in your UCP cluster.

 # <a name="test"></a>Step 3: Test the Application